kartiksprajapati/kartiksprajapati/README.md

 ### Hi there 👋

+- 🥉 I’m honored to have won the bronze medal in Web Technology at the IndiaSkills 2024 National Competition

 - 🔭 Self-taught full stack web developer diving into Laravel, Vue.JS, Python, Go, MySQL, MongoDB, and more.

-- 🌱 Learning and staying updated on trends in full stack web dev, Android, backend, DevOps, and Automation.
+- 🌱 Learning and staying updated on trends in full stack web dev, backend and Automation.

 - 🤔 Looking for help staying current with tech trends and embracing the ever-evolving tech landscape.